wso2/docs-ei/en/micro-integrator/docs/references/security/security-implementation.md

 Follow the steps below to create the configuration files required.

-1. Open the `<MI_HOME>/repository/conf/identity` folder and create a new file `jaas.conf` with the below code.
+1. Create the `<MI_HOME>/repository/conf/identity` folder.

+2. Create a new file `jaas.conf` with the below code in the `<MI_HOME>/repository/conf/identity` folder.
     ```
     Client {
     com.sun.security.auth.module.Krb5LoginModule required
     useTicketCache=false;
     };
     ```
-2. Create a new file `krb5.conf` with the below code.
+3. Create a new file `krb5.conf` with the below code.
 The default location of the file varies according to your operating system.

 | Operating System | Default Location    |